The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 Step 3.
 Checking the docker installation
 ******************************************************************************************************************************************************

 After that you can run Docker Hello World without root.
-Let's try it out:
+To test it use following command:

 .. code-block:: console